open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 First, the lower-level receiving of a message at a consumer, and then the logical processing of the message.
 Often, the waiting for a message is not particularly interesting and hidden away in a framework that only invokes some handler function to process a message once one is received
 (in the same way that the listening on a TCP port for an incoming HTTP message is not particularly interesting).

+#### Consumer groups

+Consumer groups provide a logical grouping for the message consumers.
+Messaging systems use them to load balance message consumption within the group, broadcast messages to multiple types of the consumers, manage offset for each group independently.
+As a result, different groups of consumers can receive messages at a different pace or using different settings.

+#### Subscriptions

+Subscriptions represent entities within messaging systems that allow multiple consumers to receive messages from the topic following subscription-specific consumption behavior that includes load balancing, durability, filtering, or other system-specific capabilities.

+Named subscriptions and consumers groups are semantically different mechanisms messaging systems use for similar scenarios such as load-balancing or broadcasting.

 ### Conversations